hypo69/hypo/pytest/gemini/src/suppliers/chat_gpt/gemini_traigner.md

 import pytest
 import hypotez.src.suppliers.chat_gpt.gemini_traigner as gt

+def test_mode_constant():
+    """Checks if the MODE constant is defined and has a value.""" assert hasattr(gt, 'MODE'), "The MODE constant is not defined." assert gt.MODE is not None, "The MODE constant has no value." assert isinstance(gt.MODE, str), "The MODE constant is not a string."

-# No functions or classes are present in the provided code to test.
+# No other functions/methods are present in the given code,
-# The code only defines a constant.
-Therefore, no tests are possible.
+# so no more tests are needed.
+If more code were present,

-# Example of a test if a function existed:
-# def test_constant_mode():
-#     assert gt.MODE == 'dev'
-#     # Add more assertions if needed, to check the type.
-#     assert isinstance(gt.MODE, str)
+# add tests for those elements based on their functionality.
 ```